JBerthelier/ParasiTE/README.md

 - Annotation of intergenic and intragenic TEs.
 - Among Intragenic TEs, the annotation of intragenic (intronic and exonic) TEs.
 - List of TE-genes candidates
-- List of altTE-gene candidates
+- List of ATE-G isoforms candidates

 # Run Parasite demo data to test your installation